 We are in the process of developing regulations for short-term rental accommodations (i.e. stays of less than 30 days) in both residential and commercial zones, recognizing the need to create regulations that are fair for citizens.

-Currently, short-term rentals of less than 30-days are not allowed in any of the City's residential zones.
-Despite this, websites like Airbnb and VRBO, which enable people to rent out their houses, condos and rooms on a nightly basis, have grown rapidly in recent years and the number of short-term vacation rentals in Kelowna’s neighbourhoods appears to also be increasing.
+Currently, short-term rentals are not allowed in residential zones.
+Despite this, websites like Airbnb and VRBO, which enable people to rent out their houses, condos and rooms on a nightly basis, have grown rapidly in recent years and the number of short-term vacation rentals in Kelowna’s neighbourhoods is increasing.